dylanrh2/Illumio-Assessment/README.md

 - **Adding New Tags**: Update the `lookup_table.csv` file with new `(dstport, protocol)` combinations and their corresponding tags.
 - **Changing Input Files**: Modify the file paths in the `main.py` script to use different input files if necessary.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or support, please reach out to [Your Name] at [Your Email].